labex-labs/open-source-labs/python/python-mastery/lab-ex8-5-learn-about-managed-generators/en/intro.md

 **Objectives:**

 - Learn about managed generators
+- Understand how to drive generators in unusual ways
+- Build a simple task scheduler using generators
+- Create a network server using generators

 **Files Created:** `multitask.py`, `server.py`

-A generator or coroutine function can never execute without being driven by some other code.
-For example, a generator used for iteration doesn't do anything unless iteration is actually carried out using a for-loop.
-Similarly, a collection of coroutines won't run unless their `send()` method is invoked somehow.
+A generator function in Python doesn't execute on its own - it needs to be driven by some other code.
+For example, a generator used for iteration only runs when you iterate over it using a `for` loop.
+Similarly, coroutines need their `send()` method to be called to execute.

-In advanced applications of generators, it is possible to drive generators in various unusual ways.
-In this exercise, we look at a few examples.
+In advanced applications, generators can be driven in various interesting ways.
+In this lab, we will explore some practical examples of managed generators.